 A Living Wage for Essential Work: For too long, the "essential" jobs held overwhelmingly by our Black and Brown neighbors have paid poverty wages.
 I am fighting for a $50/hour minimum wage for these roles.
 We don't just want our workers to survive; we want them to thrive.

 Real Reparations: We are ending the era of "studies" and moving toward direct material redress.
-From housing grants to healthcare infrastructure in Wards 7 and 8, we will bridge the gap that history carved into our city.
+From housing grants to healthcare infrastructure in Wards 7 and 8, we will bridge the 81-to-1 wealth gap that history carved into our city.
+Our city has one of the highest racial wealth disparities in the country.
+I will champion direct restitution based on the $193,000 national benchmark needed to bridge the gap between White and Black households in D.C.

 The 17-year gap in our lives and the $50 trillion gap in our pockets are not just statistics—they are a call to action.